Los Angeles La-La Land Attractions (December 2016)

 Petersen Automotive Museum in Los Angeles

-If you are into automobiles and its history (including the impact of film on specific car designs), this place will be a knockout for you.
-Having worked in the automotive industry through the lens of a marketer, I was interested in the evolution of tools and the unique features that were pertinent at their time.
+If you are into automobiles and their history—including the impact of film on specific car designs— this place will be a knockout for you.
+Having worked in the automotive industry through the lens of a marketer, I was interested in the evolution of tools and the unique features that were considered cutting-edge in their time.
 I find the interplay between innovation and imagination intriguing.
-There are three floors of this exhibit, and we were short on time already as the museum held a holiday venue for a client that evening, featuring Bugatti’s work.
-We were fortunate enough to see Bugatti’s art on display, not just cars, but also his furniture and musical instrument designs.
+The exhibit spans three floors, and we were already short on time, as the museum hosted a holiday event for a client that evening featuring Bugatti’s work.
+We were fortunate enough to see Bugatti’s art on display—not just cars, but also his furniture and musical instrument designs.

 Leave a Reply